Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Can I use regular pillows to achieve the incline?

 Regular pillows may not provide consistent support and can lead to neck strain.
-It’s recommended to use an adjustable bed frame or bed risers for a stable incline.
+It’s recommended to use an adjustable bed frame or bed risers.

 How long does it take to see benefits from IBT?

 Some individuals may notice improvements within a few days, while others may take several weeks.
-Consistency is key to experiencing the full benefits.
+Consistency is key.

 Will my mattress slide down on an inclined bed?

-To prevent sliding, use non-slip pads or a frame retainer bar to keep the mattress securely in place.
+To prevent sliding, use non-slip pads or a frame retainer bar.

 Can IBT help with conditions other than acid reflux?

-Yes, IBT may also aid in improving circulation, reducing snoring, and alleviating symptoms of conditions like varicose veins and sleep apnea.
+Yes, IBT may also aid circulation, reduce snoring, and ease varicose veins or sleep apnea symptoms.

 Conclusion